starkusmaximus/Elie-Secret-Santa/README.md

             return;
         }

-        // Check if a participant has already selected if (getCookie('hasSelected')) {
-            // If they've already selected, show coal message when trying again document.getElementById("coal").style.visibility = "visible";
+        // If they've already selected once, show countdown and coal message if (hasSelected) {
+            if (!secondSelectionInProgress) {
+                secondSelectionInProgress = true;
+                // Show countdown and wait for it to finish before showing coal startCountdown();
+            }
             return;
         }

         // Mark as selected
         hasSelected = true;

-        // Disable the dropdown after selection
         setCookie('hasSelected', 'true', 30); // Cookie expires in 30 days

         // Show countdown before revealing Secret Santa